 Next, there were tribal assemblies, established by the Valerio-Horatian Laws of 449 BCE and which consisted of both patricians and plebeians.
 These assemblies were divided into the 35 tribes, based on one’s ancestors, and could be summoned by a consul, praetor or tribune.
 They dealt with minor public business and elected quaestors, aediles, and military tribunes.
 They also voted on legislation put forth by the magistrates and served as a court of appeals on non-capital cases.

-During the time of the Republic, these various assemblies were the voice of the citizens of Rome, and although not fully democratic in the modern definition of the word, they allowed at last some portion of the Roman citizenry to be heard.
+During the time of the Republic, these various assemblies were the voice of the citizens of Rome, and although not fully democratic in the modern definition of the word, they allowed at least some portion of the Roman citizenry to be heard.
 Their essential role in Roman government was crucial enough that the army inscribed on their military standards the letters SPQR - Senatus Populusque Romanus or Senate and Roman people.

 The TrIbunes & The Rule of Law